prewired/prewired.github.io/_pages/contact.md

 ## Mentors

-Memtors can ask for an invite to the `#mentors` channel on the [Slack](https://slack.com) Prewired team &mdash; this is where we post announcements, etc that might interest mentors and occasional reminders about sessions.
+Mentors can ask for an invite to the `#mentors` channel on the [Slack](https://slack.com) Prewired team &mdash; this is where we post announcements, etc that might interest mentors and occasional reminders about sessions.
 Mentors also use this channel to chat to other mentors and ask questions.